AnuchitO/.config/nvim/README.md

 `ct(` to remove all text until `(`
 `cT)` to remove all text backward until `)`

+`cc` to remove all text in the line and enter insert mode `I` to enter insert mode at the beginning of the line

 `:map` to list all keybinding
 `:map <C-o>` to check keybinding for `<C-o>`